MicrosoftDocs/appcenter-docs/docs/distribution/inappupdates.md

 ## Public In-App Updates

 To enable public in-app updates, create a public distribution group and distribute a release with the App Center SDK.
 Once your testers install the app, they will be be alerted when new releases are publicly available.
-You can use multiple public distribution groups to help organize your releases, but testers will be alerted to all publicly available releases via in-app updates regardless of which public distribution group you release to.
+Because publicly available releases are available to anyone with the app, users that downloaded the app through a private distribution group will also get alerted for publicly available releases.

 [ios-sdk]: ~/sdk/distribute/ios.md
 [android-sdk]: ~/sdk/distribute/android.md